MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 ![weird](/img/weird.png)

-**Springsled wants me to use my social equity to promote their product before I've seen or used the tool.**
+**Springsled wants to use my social equity to promote their product before I've seen or used the tool.**

 A handy link on the bottom of Springsled's page catches my attention.
 It reads “Powered by [Untorch](http://untorch.com/).”
 Funny thing - Untorch's landing page looks exactly like the Springsled landing page, except their page reads “Get sign ups” and “The world's easiest referral program.”